Last updated on January 6th, 2026 at 02:09 pm

 Fakahatchee Strand Preserve State Park has only a handful of employees.
 There are picnic tables, a small visitor center and restrooms.
 There is no campground.
 Within the park, there are hundreds of rustic cabins.
 Most were originally hunting cabins and since hunting is not allowed, few are used often, according to a ranger at the visitor center.

 The Friends of Fakahatchee Strand Preserve State Park at orchidswamp.org operate highly rated programs in the winter for a fee — guided walks, swamp walks, naturalist-led tram rides.
-See the whole schedule here.
+Learn more at their website.

 Everglades Adventures at Ivey House offers kayak tours of various Everglades City rivers including the East River.